tshepang/blog/content/comparing Debian repositories.md

 The line `import apt_pkg` implies that **python3-apt** is installed.

-Here\'s a snippet of what the output will look like:
+Here's a snippet of what the output will look like:

     2.32.1-2    2.28.1-6    (gconf-defaults-service)
     0.23.0-1    0.21.1-1    (pylint)